If you wish to audition to sing with TTS, please send the following information by email to:

 Our Choral Ambassadors Scheme was launched at TTS’s 50th anniversary in 2015 with the idea of bringing new singers into the choir but also providing opportunities for young singers.
-For 2020/21 we aim to have eight Ambassadors with a 50/50 balance between postgraduate singing students and singers who have recently left university with considerable experience, but who do not intend to make a career out of singing.
+Currently we aim to have eight Ambassadors with a 50/50 balance between postgraduate singing students and singers who have recently left university with considerable experience, but who do not intend to make a career out of singing.
 Our hope is that the latter group might be sufficiently inspired to remain members of TTS after their year as an Ambassador, and also that they will act as advocates for TTS amongst their friends and peers, who might also be interested in TTS.

 What can TTS offer?
-Well apart from an interesting repertoire and high standard of performance, there is a thriving social element, and, especially for those living in SE London, the convenience of rehearsing and performing locally in a superb acoustic, sympathetic building and generally a full audience.
+Well apart from a diverse repertoire and high standard of performance, there is a thriving social element, and, especially for those living in SE London, the convenience of rehearsing and performing locally in a superb acoustic, sympathetic building and generally a full audience.
 Above all however, is the opportunity to work with Eamonn Dougan who is a real inspiration.
 Each rehearsal is a singing lesson as well as the opportunity to learn from Eamonn’s experience in singing with and directing ensembles around the world.